-If you are thinking about getting a TEFL Certification or if you have already done a TEFL course and are looking for a TEFL Internship, TEFL volunteer position or a TEFL Job, then you may be wondering exactly what qualities are needed to be the best TEFL teacher you can be.
+You might be thinking about getting a TEFL Certification.
+You may have already done a TEFL course and are looking for a TEFL Internship, TEFL volunteer position or a TEFL Job.
+If so you are probably wondering exactly what qualities should a good TEFL teacher have?

 Having the theoretical knowledge of how to teach English as a foreign language is one thing, but how you are in the classroom – your manner and how you relate to your students – is something completely different.
-There’s no need to worry, though: we are all capable of being good TEFL teachers, and if we can try to follow these principles then we’ll be demonstrating the qualities which make a good TEFL teacher.
+There’s no need to worry.
+We are all capable of being good TEFL teachers.
+If we can try to follow these principles then we’ll be demonstrating the qualities which make a good TEFL teacher.

 Being a TEFL teacher means juggling the personalities, interests and learning needs of all your students, which is no easy task.
 One way to ensure the learning environment in the TEFL classroom is the most effective is to be open and communicative.
 Try to make your lessons as student-centred as possible and give your students autonomy in the classroom.
 It will make them feel more valued and it’ll actually make your job easier!

 Being open also means being culturally aware and culturally sensitive.
 As an EFL teacher teaching English abroad, you are likely to be immersed in a foreign culture or be exposed to many different cultures if you are teaching in a multicultural setting.
 Being aware of the differences between cultures is a necessity for maintaining a mutually respectful environment.